Cutlerville community, family remember Michael Merriman

 “I always tried to give to him, a couple dollars, or a dollar meal from McDonald’s," said Deering. "[Tuesday] I gave him a blanket and sheet because it was so cold.”

-Years ago Merriman was known as “tire Mike,” for the work his family says he was good at and proud of.
-He worked at Ralph’s Tire, Inc. several years.
+Years ago Merriman was known as "tire Mike," for the work his family says he was good at and proud of.
+He worked changing tires at Ralph's Tire, Inc. for several years.

 "He had a lot of people that always looked out for him and the community always did that," said Foster-Smith.
 "I know his daughter’s thankful, and his family is thankful; we appreciate it.”